non/clouseau/README.md

 all of the data in `m0` is being counted for the first time.
 By contrast, `bytes1` is much smaller than `sizeOf(m1)`, which means that most of the objects being referenced by `m1` had already been counted by the first `calculate` call.
+Only 2.4% of the total size of `m1` has to be allocated; the other 97.6% is shared!

-Since `s` is a mutable set, as long as we use the same set we ensure that repeatedly-referenced objects will not be counted again.
+(Since `s` is a mutable set, as long as we use the same set we ensure that repeatedly-referenced objects will not be counted again.)

 The `Mode` used in this example (`JustClass`) corresponds to the logic of the `sizeOf` method.
 The other modes (`JustStatic` and